notMarkMP1/markp.github.io/_posts/2022-08-13-all-about-time-complexity.md

 <br />
 An time complexity of $$ O(n) $$ passes well under the time limit, with slower implementations up and above $$ O(3n) $$ passing as well.

-Solution to the problem [here](https://blog.markp.xyz/2022/08/flip-the-switches/)
+Extra: Solution to the problem [here](https://blog.markp.xyz/2022/08/flip-the-switches/).

 ---
 ## Conclusion